 After just a few runs, we usually find that the actual act of running requires very little thought.
 Our bodies know how to keep us moving and we can continue to run on autopilot for miles and miles.
-But falling into this trap can eventually leave us with weak or inactive muscles before we even have a chance to realize it.
+But falling into this trap can eventually leave us with weak or inactive muscles.

 One of the biggest culprits: lazy glutes.